lrodero/quick_scala_setup/README.md

 }

 trait FromByteArray[A] {
-  val sizeInBytes: Int
-  implicit def fromByteArray(ba: ByteArray): Either[Throwable, A]
+  def readDataInputStream(dis: DataInputStream): Either[Throwable, A]
 }

 def read[A: FromByteArray]: IO[A]